nicolargo/glances/docs/aoa/ps.rst

 Glances version 4 introduces a new feature to export specifics processes.
-In order to use this feature, you need to use the export option in the processlist section of the Glances configuration file.
+In order to use this feature, you need to use the export option in the processlist section of the Glances configuration file or the --export-process-filter option in the command line.

 The export option is one of the following:
 - a comma separated list of process names or regular expressions
-- a single filter (see above)
+- a single Glances filter (see above)

 Example number one, export all processes with the name 'python':